musteka-la/mustekala/docs/architecture.md

 #### What is this?

-The data of the Ethereum blockchain is copied (one or another way) in their peers.
+The data of the Ethereum blockchain is copied (one or another way) into their peers.
 As these peers synchronize, the state trie, accounts and smart contracts update.
 Also, the clients keep copies of block headers, transactions, transaction receipts and some useful indexes.

-This layer comprises all the processes incurred to take the ethereum data, and pass it into the following layer of IPFS bridges and hubs.
+This layer comprises all the processes incurred to take the ethereum data, and pass it upstream to the following layer of IPFS bridges and hubs.

 #### What do we know so far?

 Obtaining this data is not a straightforward process.
-The main implementations, namely, go-ethereum and parity use single-threaded databases for optimum
-performance: levelDB and RocksDB respectively.
+The main implementations, namely, _go-ethereum_ and _parity_ use single-threaded access databases for optimum performance: _levelDB_ and _RocksDB_ respectively.

 The current state of the art (as of 2018.06.08) allows to obtain the needed data in two ways:

-* By having a client discovering the peers of the network, connecting to them, and running the **devp2p** protocols *eth/62* and *eth/63* (aka "fast") and asking for the data needed.
+* By having a client discovering the peers of the network, connecting to them, running the **devp2p** protocols *eth/62* and *eth/63* (aka "fast") and asking for the data needed.
 While this is the _de-facto_ process, it has been observed with a very low rate of success, both finding what we can call "good nodes" as the velocity of perform the actual synchronization.